leudz/shipyard/guide/src/fundamentals/world.md

 {{#include ../../../tests/book/world.rs:world_new}}
 ```

-There is no need to register components, storage are created on first access.
+There is no need to register components, storages are created on first access.

 ## Views